DefGuard/docs/deployment-strategies/high-availability-and-failover/wireguard-udp-load-balancing.md

 * healthy\_edge\_interval
 * unhealthy\_edge\_interval

-If only `interval` is configured, the effective behavior may differ depending on traffic state.
+If only `interval` is configured, the effective behaviour may differ depending on traffic state.

 Symptoms: